If you like what you found here :

 I have no illusions that taking photos with film in plain 2023 is not for the faints of hearth and it's more for stubborn people like me.

 Although we can still buy fresh film in 2023, it's near impossible to buy new film cameras, even more, good ones.
-And the cost and variety of films aren't exactly pleasent news.
+And the cost and variety of films aren't exactly pleasant news.

 But there are plenty of camera bargains in the second-hand market, or even on some forgotten drawer, or somewhere else.

 The problem that bugs me is how reliable these old cameras are today.
-If you are like me that has a fixed idea of always try to shoot with film for fun, it's better to triple-check your equipment before going in a trip with untested cameras and come back frustrated because they had a working problem.
+If you are like me and have a fixed idea of always trying to shoot with film for fun, it's better to triple-check your equipment before going on a trip with untested cameras and come back frustrated because they had a working problem.

 First rule: